xl0/lovely-docs/doc_db/sveltejs-svelte/Template Syntax/key/essence.md

-The key block destroys and recreates its contents when an expression value changes, enabling component reinitialization and transition replaying.
+The key block destroys and recreates its contents when an expression value changes, enabling component reinitialization and transition replay.